jfilhoGN/Stressify.jl/README.md

 # Stressify Performance Test

 **Stressify Performance Test** is a performance testing tool written in Julia, inspired by tools like K6.
-It enables developers to simulate and analyze the performance of APIs under various load conditions with ease.
+Its primary focus is on collecting, analyzing, and generating customizable metrics to help developers gain deeper insights into the performance of APIs under various load conditions.
+With Stressify, you can easily track performance indicators and extend the tool to create new metrics tailored to your needs.

 ## 🚀 Features